 Rent a Kayak from Pearl River Kayaks

 If you’ve read any of my other articles then you know I love to kayak whether it’s kayaking in Marathon, FL or through the swamp in Beaumont, TX.
 Oh and I can’t forget Sea Rim State Park in Port Arthur, TX.
+Kayaking in Gulf Shores, AL is also a lot of fun.

 While in Ridgeland you can rent a kayak from Pearl River Kayaks and either paddle on The Rez or make a trip down the Pearl River nearby.